IZETTE SWAN, PT, DPT

 She is a 1997 graduate of the University of Washington Physical Therapy Program and received her Doctor of Physical Therapy and Certification in Executive Business Management in 2015.
 In addition to IPA coursework, Izette has taken classes through NAIOMT, Great Lakes Seminars, Kathe Wallace and many others.

 BETHANIE BAYHA, DPT, OCS

-Bethanie works with clients of all ages and emphasizes function in the evaluation and treatment of both athlete and non-athlete cliental attempting to provide education and interventions to promote optimal return to an active lifestyle and to prevent re-injury.
-She is a board certified Orthopedic Clinical Specialist and has completed the Gary Gray Applied Functional Science Certification, Functional Movement Screen Level 2 Certification and Certification in Advanced Functional Biomechanics of the Lower Quarter.
+Bethanie works with clients of all ages and emphasizes function in the evaluation and treatment of both athlete and non-athlete clientele attempting to provide education and interventions to promote an optimal return to an active lifestyle and to prevent re-injury.
+She is a board-certified Orthopedic Clinical Specialist and has completed the Gary Gray Applied Functional Science Certification, Functional Movement Screen Level 2 Certification and Certification in Advanced Functional Biomechanics of the Lower Quarter.
 When not treating patients, Bethanie serves as the Clinic Director for Real Rehab.

 She believes strongly in providing ongoing education during the recovery process in order to encourage injury prevention through self-knowledge and management strategies.
 She is also interested in the role of nutrition in injury prevention and recovery and designed a class on nutrition for the active adult, which she taught as a continuing education course for physical therapists and athletic trainers.
 She is a Level I Metabolic Efficiency Testing Specialist and currently oversees our Metabolic Efficiency Testing Program.